Print

 2. Slice the carrots into thin rounds and mince the onion.

 8. Pour in 1 1/2 cups of water and 1/2 to 1 teaspoon of salt.
+That completes the Hamburger Potato Casserole assembly.

-9. Stir to combine the ingredients and continue cooking on medium high heat, stirring to prevent sticking.
+9. Stir to combine the ingredients and continue cooking on medium-high heat, stirring to prevent sticking.

 10. Once the ingredients are sufficiently combined, and the water is boiling, reduce the heat to medium and cover the pot with a lid.

-11. Allow the hash / casserole to cook for 5 minutes.
+11. Allow the hash/casserole to cook for 5 minutes.
 Then remove the lid and give it a stir.
 If most of the liquid seems to have been absorbed, add the last 1/2 cup of water.

 13. Do one final taste test for seasoning and add salt and/or pepper if needed.